Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

-To further reduce communication costs, we also employ the one-bit quantization to the $k$ significant model update coefficients \cite{SparseBinaryCompression_SWMS18,Sto2015}.
-This scalar quantization maps each non-zero element of a vector $X$ to the binary set $\{-\alpha_{\rm lo}, \alpha_{\rm hi}\}$ according to their signs.
-The selection of these two magnitude values varies from work to work, with some suggesting the use of the average magnitude of the negative and positive coefficients, respectively~\cite{OneBit_SFDL14,SparseBinaryCompression_SWMS18}, while others suggest a constant factor chosen as a training hyper-parameter~\cite{Sto2015}.
-As in~\cite{Sto2015,TernGrad_WXYW17}, we propose a uniform magnitude level, e.g. $\alpha_{\rm lo} = \alpha_{\rm hi} = \alpha$.
-Together with Top-$k$ sparsification, we obtain the \texttt{TopBinary} coder,
+To further reduce communication costs, we also employ one-bit quantization to the $k$ significant model update coefficients \cite{SparseBinaryCompression_SWMS18,Sto2015}.
+This scalar quantization maps each non-zero element of a vector $X$ to the binary set $\{-\alpha, \alpha\}$ according to their signs.
+More precisely, we define our \texttt{TopBinary} coder as